stavroskasidis/BlazorDialog/README.md

 TODO: Add gif

 > ⚠️
-> WORK IN PROGRESS: Do not use is production yet
+> WORK IN PROGRESS: Do not use in production yet

 ## Features
 * Call a dialog as a service and `await` for the result !